Your garden can help native species thrive

 Choose native trees and plants to create a woodland home for owls, chipmunks and woodpeckers.

-Woodland Shade trees will help moderate the temperature in your yard and provide cooling for your home.
+Woodland Shade trees will also help moderate the temperature in your yard and provide cooling for your home.

 Add a pond or enhance a wetland for frogs, toads, turtles and salamanders.